1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    ![](../Images/new-create-publish-powerbi-march-29.png)

-    >**Note**: It might take a few minutes for the insights to be created.
+    > **Note:** It might take a few minutes for the insights to be created.
 Once insights are ready, a message appears in the top right corner.

-1. Click **View insights.**
+1. Click **View insights**.

     ![](../Images/pb61.png)

-    >**Note**: A quick insights report is displayed based on the dataset.
+    > **Note:** A quick insights report is displayed based on the dataset.
 This provides insights into data you may have missed and helps to get a quick start on creating dashboards.
 Hovering over each report provides an option to **Pin it** to a dashboard.

     ![](../Images/new-create-publish-powerbi-march-30.png)

-You’ve now successfully completed Lab!
 Throughout this lab, you have learned how to apply conditional formatting, add a logo to the manufacturer filter, import a custom visual, and apply a custom theme to the report.
 You also learned how to add bookmarks to tell a story about the report.

 ## References